IDM Computer Solutions frequently asked questions

 How can I remove lines that contain a particular string?

-You can replace lines containing a string with a Regular Expression Replace All.
-(Make sure "UltraEdit style Regular Expressions" are selected from the Adanced -> Configuration -> Search -> Regular Expressions Engine dialog.)
+You can replace lines containing a string with a regular expression Replace All.
+(Make sure "UltraEdit style Regular Expressions" are selected from the Advanced -> Configuration -> Search -> Regular Expressions Engine dialog or select "UltraEdit" from the "Advanced" section of the replace dialog.)

 To do this you would do a find of: